Volodymyr199606/DeliciousSandwichShop/README.md

 🌶️ Checkout: If the user chooses to checkout, the checkout method is called.
 This method displays the order summary and attempts to save the order to a file.

 ![Checkout](images/Checkout.PNG)

+🥪

+## 🌶️ In summary, the Delicious Sandwich Shop point of sales application represents a crucial advancement in the operational efficiency and customer experience at DELI-cious.
+Through the use of Object-Oriented Programming, we have developed a versatile and user-friendly system that streamlines the order process from start to finish.
+This application not only addresses the current demands of our growing business but also lays a strong foundation for future enhancements such as online ordering and customer loyalty programs.
+Thank you for your time and attention. 🌶️